mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 connected to rest in.

 **Chris:** [00:46:04] Sure.
-Um, so I, uh, accidentally I say I accidentally fell into this specialty of JAMstack metal framework development.
-Um, So I built the prototype of a jam stack, meta framework that used graph QL to do static site generation, uh, that influenced Gatsby to add it to their framework.
+Um, so I, uh, accidentally I say I accidentally fell into this specialty of JAM stack meta framework development.
+Um, So I built the prototype of a JAM stack, meta framework that used graph QL to do static site generation, uh, that influenced Gatsby to add it to their framework.
 Um, and then I worked on Gaspe for a long time, uh, and, uh, some other frameworks and whatnot.